Legacy-Fabric/Beta-Yarn/README.md

 The intention is to let everyone mod Minecraft freely and openly, while also being able to innovate and process the mappings as they see fit.

-To see the current version being targeted, check the branch name!

 ## Usage
 To use Yarn-de-obfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
 See [fabric wiki tutorial](https://fabricmc.net/wiki/tutorial:setup) for more information.